Quantum Measurements of Scattered Particles: Quantum dynamical system setup

 \subsection{Multitime measurement process}

 In this subsection, we describe the process of multitime measurement of the outcoming probes.
-We refer to \cite{NC,BP,GZ,C} for a detailed introduction to quantum measurement theory.
-Let $M\in\cm_\p$ be a selfadjoint ``measurement'' operator on $\h_\p$ with spectrum ${\rm spec}(M)=\{m_1,\ldots, m_\mu\}$, where $1\leq \mu\leq \dim\h_{\cal P}$ (distinct eigenvalues).
-Let $S$ be any subset of ${\rm spec}(M)$ and denote by $E_S$ the spectral projection of $M$ associated to $S$.
+We refer to \cite{NC,BP,GZ,C} for a detailed introduction to quantum measurement theory, outlining here only a few particularities pertaining to repeated interaction systems.
+Consider a quantum system described by a density matrix $\rho$ and a self-adjoint ``measurement operator'' $M$ having eigenvalues ${\rm spec}(M)=\{m_1,\ldots,m_\mu\}$ with corresponding eigenprojections $P_1,\ldots,P_\mu$.
+When the system undergoes interaction with the measurement apparatus and we know that the measurement result is one of the eigenvalues from a set $S\subset {\rm spec}(M)$, then the state after measurement is given by

-Suppose that the entire system is in a state $\Psi_0\in\ch$ initially, and that the following experiment is performed: the system evolves according to $U_1$ and then a measurement of the observable $M$ is made on the outcoming probe, yielding a value in $S_1\subset {\rm spec}(M)$, and then the system evolves according to $U_2$ and after this evolution a measurement of $M$ is made on the outcoming probe and yields a result lying in $S_2\subset {\rm spec}(M)$, and this procedure is repeated $n$ times.
-According to the principles of quantum mechanics, the probability for obtaining the multitime measurement result lying in $S_1,\ldots, S_n$ is given by
+This corresponds to a non-selective measurement \cite{GZ}.
+In the repeated interaction setting, the following experiment is performed: the entire system evolves according to $U_1$ (interaction between the first probe and the system) and then a measurement of the observable $M$ is made on the outcoming probe, yielding a value in $S_1\subset {\rm spec}(M)$, and then the system evolves according to $U_2$ (interaction with second probe) and after this evolution a measurement of $M$ is made on the outcoming probe and yields a result lying in $S_2\subset {\rm spec}(M)$, and this procedure is repeated $n$ times.
+Let $\widetilde\U_j=\e^{-\i \tau \widetilde H_j}$, where $\widetilde H_j=H_\s+H_{1,\p}+\cdots +H_{n,\p}+V_j$ and $V_j$ is the interaction operator, acting on the system and the $j$th probe only.
+The expectation of a system observable $O_\s$ after $n$ probe measurements have been performed, knowing that measurement $j$ has yielded a result in the set $S_j\subset {\rm spec}(M)$, is given by